Introduction

 When Mrs. Lincoln took them down, she brushed them carefully and caressingly held them to her, saying, “These are my two most precious pictures, taken when we were young and so desperately in love.
 They will grace the walls of the White House.
 They belong there to the last.”

-In the book The Tradition of Technology: Landmarks of Western Technology in the Collections of the Library of Congress (1995), its author, Leonard C. Bruno, a Senior Science Specialist in the Science and Technology Division at the Library of Congress, states that Lincoln’s and Mary’s assumed earliest photographs were both taken in 1846.
-However, on page 111 of his book, he includes the arbitrarily cased image of Lincoln but not the same of Mary; and on page 243, he includes both images uncased but with Mary’s image curiously matted with its original oval-shaped mat.
+In the book The Tradition of Technology: Landmarks of Western Technology in the Collections of the Library of Congress (1995), its author, Leonard C. Bruno, a Senior Science Specialist in the Science and Technology Division at the Library of Congress, states that Lincoln’s and Mary’s respective presumed/assumed earliest photographs were both taken in 1846.
+However, on page 111 of his book, he includes the arbitrarily encased image of Lincoln but not the same of Mary; and on page 243, he includes both images uncased but with Mary’s image curiously matted with its original oval-shaped mat.
 (Evidently, Bruno, like Pfister, has taken exception to the earlier license taken by George Eastman House; but, like Pfister, Bruno is uncertain of how to address the license taken.)

 When a historian refers to Mary’s “earliest photograph” and neglects to qualify the reference as either her “assumed earliest photograph” or her “earliest known photograph,” this cannot be faithfully done based on the incomplete statements made by Robert Lincoln, based on the arbitrary companion configuration created by George Eastman House, or based on a book editing devised or a photograph provided by supposition.